PDC-support/hpc-intro-retired/_episodes/01-linux.md

 '', "", \
 ```

-Quotation matters `` "$USER"`` vs ``echo '$USER'``
+Quotation matters: ``echo "$USER"`` vs ``echo '$USER'``

-BASH first expand the expanssions and substitute the wildcards, and then
+BASH first expands the expansions and substitute the wildcards, and then
-execute the command.
+executes the command.
 Could be as complex as:

 ```bash
 ls -l ~/[!abc]???/dir{123,456}/filename*.{1..9}.txt